ameer777/-PYTHON_DEEPDIVE/README.md

   * Read from the file and in each iteration fill the cells in the lists so that in the first cell there will be an identity card of the first person and a list of all his         orders.
   * At the end of the list size will be the amount of IDs*orders in the file

+* return_name function :
+  * A function that returns an ID by name
+  * If the name is in cell x in the name_array I return the ID in cell X + 1 from a list id_array , whyIt is true that the form of filling in the lists is appropriate for this     solution so that I entered the names in order and also the ID card in the same order so the X person in the list of names will have an ID card X + 1 in the ID list

+*  return_listById :
+  *  A function that returns a list of all orders by ID
+  *  In this function all the work is already done and then we are left to retrieve the information from Orders_array list